 About this website

-Este Pope’s website.
-Trying to reclaim a little of my digital identity with a blog on my very own domain and platform using reclaim hosting.
+This Este Pope’s website.
+I’m trying to reclaim and maintain a little of my digital identity with a blog on my very own domain and platform using reclaim hosting.
 I’ve been HTMLing since 1999, blogging and social media-ing since 2005.
 I use the web to document my interests crafts and making, writing and poetry, libraries and technology.

 Profession writing selections